cs-si-ucr/cs12/docs/lab03.md

 And can perform the following operations:

  * set name and corresponding getter
- * set health and corresponding getter
+ * set age and corresponding getter
  * add weapon to arsenal
  * remove weapon from arsenal
  * display arsenal